VincentVanlaer/mesa-school-labs/content/wednesday/lab-1.md

 Solutions can be found in [this Google collab notebook](https://colab.research.google.com/drive/1SzbHAYd5nmnQsBCMpuESwpRVTS1o9X6j?usp=sharing).

+> [!WARNING]
+> The settings used in this lab are intended for educational purposes and are not suitable for scientific research.
+To reduce computation time, we use very coarse spatial and temporal resolutions.
+Scientific research requires much higher resolutions, and they should be tested.

 ### Acknowledgement
 The MESA input files were built upon the following resource: